makeda-lelozwi/MAKDUM436_WFC2401_GroupB_MakedaDumeko_SDF09/README.md

 #### Challenges Faced
-- **Hover and Focus Effects**: Everytime I hovered over a post, it would show the next post and make it too big.
-But I go tsome help from a classmate and fixed the problem.

-- **Styling Elements**: I had trouble with making the instagram profile look close to the real Instagram because the page doesn't have many colours or visible borders that I could use to gauge how big things should be.
-Again, my classmates came to the rescue.
+- **Hover and Focus Effects**: I'm still not sure how to implement hover and focus effects without breaking my code.

 #### Areas for Improvement

-- **Advanced CSS Properties**: I need more practice with using flexbox and understanding how the display property works.
+- **Spacing out elements**: I need more practice with knowing which classes to use and which values to use to space out elements nicely.
-- **Creative Design Choices**: I think with more time I will be confident to add my own stylistic choices to my projects.
+- **Creative Design Choices**: I want to get better at making the elements more responsive

 #### Overall Learning Experience
- This project was very eye-opening in how creative the developers who create the websites we use everyday are.
-Not only creative, but I'm sure they understand very well how the computer "thinks" so that they can feed it the right information to get the desired outcome.
-This realisation made me even more motivated to learn software development and become a good developer.
-And I also learned how valuable teamwork and collaboration is.
-That is a continuous lesson that I have learned in the first month of this program.
+ I was really nervous to start this project because the name just sounds intimidating: CSS Tailwind.
+However, once I started to watch the YouTube videos and do the SDF09 project itself I started to understand how to use Tailwind.
+The step-by-step instructions in the LMS were a HUGE help because even though I watched some videos, I still didn't know exactly how to start.
+The starter-code also was a massive help as well.
+I am interested in seeing and using more CSS frameworks over time.